Which Pro Screenwriting Software To Choose

 • Night Mode.
 Instead of the standard white screen of a word processor slowly draining your eyes of all their life force, Night Mode offers a darker background for more comfortable nighttime visibility.

-Plus, having a standard (the FDX file format) with which all other screenwriting programs workaround helps share working drafts between writers and producers who might work from different writing programs.
+Plus, having a standard (the FDX file format) with which all other screenwriting programs work around helps share working drafts between writers and producers who might work from different writing programs.

 What are some of Final Draft’s flaws?